 The Superintendent is the District's executive officer and is responsible for the administration and management of the District schools in accordance with School Board policies and directives, and State and federal law.
-District management duties include, without limitation, preparing, submitting, publishing, and posting reports and notifications as required by State and federal law, including the special reporting responsibilities in policy 5:90, Abused and Neglected Child Reporting.
+District management duties include, without limitation, preparing, submitting, publishing, and posting reports and notifications as required by State and federal law.
 The Superintendent is authorized to develop and recommend administrative procedures for Board approval and take other action as needed to implement Board policy.
 The Superintendent may delegate to other District staff members the exercise of any powers and the discharge of any duties imposed upon the Superintendent by Board policies or by Board vote.
 The delegation of power or duty, however, shall not relieve the Superintendent of responsibility for the action that was delegated.